HeisenbugLtd/spat/doc/spark_file_format.md

 #### 3.2.7.2 The `sloc` array

-Each element contains the objects `file` and `line` containing the location of the definition of the entity (I presume).
+Each element contains the objects `file` and `line` containing the location of the definition of the entity.

 * Example:
 ```json